-Last week I did a post about baking a loaf of bread in a slow cooker.
+Last week I did a post about baking a loaf of bread in a slow-cooker.
 The resulting bread was fast, easy and delicious, not to mention it didn’t require a hot oven on a warm summer day.
 Several people asked if the same technique could be used with our gluten-free doughs.
-I am happy to announce that YES, it also works with gluten-free.
+I am happy to announce that YES, it you can also make gluten-free crock-pot bread!
 I used the “Not Rye (But So Very Close)” recipe from Healthy Bread in Five Minutes a Day.
-Check with your crock-pot’s manufacturer before trying this, since some model’s instructions specify that the pot has to be at least partially filled with liquid to avoid safety or durability problems.
-And never bake in a crock-pot unattended. (more…)
+Check with your slow-cooker’s manufacturer before trying this, since some model’s instructions specify that the pot has to be at least partially filled with liquid to avoid safety or durability problems.
+And never bake in a slow-cooker unattended. (more…)

 When I moved to the midwest I was introduced to Crock Pot cooking.
 I had never even seen a slow cooker before and had no idea the range of foods that could be created in a plug-in cooking pot.
 Since then I have had everything from No-Peek-Chicken, Swedish Meatballs and Peach cobbler, done in one of these magic devices.
 When my husband was an art director Aveda they had “crock pot parties,” which meant everyone plugged in their slow cookers at their desks and made a dish to share.
 Brilliant!
 Maybe kids should bring crock pots to school and have healthy food cooking at their desks.